EdoardoManiero/CyberForensics-Arena/README.md

 ## Overview

-**Office 3D Forensic Demo** is an educational prototype that simulates a forensic investigation office.
+**CyberForensics Arena** is an educational prototype that simulates a forensic investigation office.
 Users can:

 - Move in **first-person perspective** within a realistic 3D environment
 - Interact with **investigative objects** and IT infrastructure